homerours/jumper.nvim/README.md

 - On enter, it will `require('telescope.builtin').find_files` in the selected directory.
 - On `require('telescope.actions').file_edit`, it will `:edit` the selection.

-Use `Ctrl-U` (from the above mappings) to fuzzy-find files that you frequently edit.
+Use `Ctrl-U` to fuzzy-find files that you frequently edit.

-Use `<leader>fu` (from the above mappings) to Grep the files of jumper's database.
+Use `<leader>fu` to Grep the files of jumper's database.

 Use `:Zf <query>` to open the file matching a given `<query>` or `:Z <query>` to change the current working directory.